HatimChergui/unbiased-collective-memory/README.md

 memory = UnbiasedCollectiveMemory(
     alpha=1.0,           # Weight for Semantic Similarity
     beta=0.5,            # Weight for Time Decay
-    delta=1.5,           # Inflection Bonus, which boosts failure memories and diversity decay_rate_factor=5.0, # Controls the steepness of time decay (higher value = slower memory decay) anchor_penalty_factor=1.0 # Strength of penalty for being close to the Anchor )
+    delta=1.5,           # Inflection Bonus, which boosts failure memories decay_rate_factor=5.0, # Controls the steepness of time decay (higher value = slower memory decay) anchor_penalty_factor=1.0 # Strength of penalty for being close to the Anchor, boosts diversity )

 # 2. Define the Initial Anchor Point (The First Proposal)